WeiXingg/ICT373-A2/README.md

 A simple GUI that allows adding of magazine service with CRUD of supplements and customers in each magazine service.

-Implementation of serialization and persistence by saving and loading from file (filechooser).
+Implementation of serialization and persistence by saving and loading from serialised file.